zach82/zach82.github.io/_pages/about.md

 <img src='/images/160px-Animhorse.gif' width="256">
 -->

 I am currently an Associate Professor in the Department of Computer Science and Technology at Hohai University, China.
-I received my B.Eng. degree in Information Engineering from **Southeast University**, Nanjing, China, and my Ph.D. degree in Electrical and Computer Engineering from the **University of Wisconsin–Madison**, USA.
-I was a visiting scholar at **Oak Ridge National Laboratory**, USA, from 2009 to 2015.
-My research focuses on distributed computing, machine learning, and their applications.
-I have authored more than 50 papers and hold over 20 invention patents in these areas.

-My current research topics include **Distributed Learning Systems, Multi-agent Systems, and their Applications**.
-I serve as an Associate Editor for <a href="https://www.sciencedirect.com/journal/sustainable-computing-informatics-and-systems/publish/guide-for-authors"> "Sustainable Computing: Informatics and Systems."(SCI JCR Q2)</a> and as an Editorial Board Member for <a href="https://www.nature.com/srep/"> "Scientific Reports."(SCI JCR Q1)</a>.
+I received my B.Eng. degree in Information Engineering from Southeast University, Nanjing, China, and my Ph.D. degree in Electrical and Computer Engineering from the University of Wisconsin–Madison, USA.
+From 2009 to 2015, I was a visiting scholar at Oak Ridge National Laboratory, USA.
+My research spans distributed computing, machine learning, distributed learning systems, and multi-agent systems, with a particular interest in real-world applications.
+I have authored more than 50 papers and hold over 20 invention patents.
+I also serve as an Associate Editor for <a href="https://www.sciencedirect.com/journal/sustainable-computing-informatics-and-systems/publish/guide-for-authors">Sustainable Computing: Informatics and Systems</a> (IF 5.7) and as an Editorial Board Member for <a href="https://www.nature.com/srep/">Scientific Reports</a> (IF 3.9).

 News in 2025
 ======